 Regaling listeners in a recent podcast conversation, trumpeter and erstwhile Chicagoan Jaimie Branch waxed warmly about saxophonist Dave Rempis and more specifically his long-standing role as a linchpin of that city’s improvised music scene.
 Similar impressions abound.
 Stories of Rempis’ generosity and self-effacing efforts for others are as common as the gigs that seem to reliably pack his calendar.
 That proven ability to foster and amplify connections feeds right into the aptly named Lattice while creatively reflecting the converse condition as well....Solo improvisation is naked expression.
 Rempis isn’t the least bit ashamed to exhibit his art sans accompanying attire. -Derek Taylor, Dusted

 Lattice, the product of his extensive tour and the 14th album on his own label, frames Rempis' aesthetics within the great legacy of solo sax improvisations.
-Rempis acknowledges the seminal influence of sax greats Coleman Hawkins and Eric Dolphy and of innovative, living master as Anthony Braxton, Steve Lacy, Evan Parker, Joe McPhee, Ab Baars, and Mats Gustafsson.
+Rempis acknowledges the seminal influence of sax greats Coleman Hawkins and Eric Dolphy and of innovative, living masters such as Anthony Braxton, Steve Lacy, Evan Parker, Joe McPhee, Ab Baars, and Mats Gustafsson.
 The recording, culled from several live performances from the latter half of the second leg of this solo journey, offer multiple perspectives for playing solo - on the alto, tenor and baritone saxes.
 Altogether these improvisations sketch an informal, yet complex artistic network in Rempiss - and the listener's - mind; a lattice. -Eyal Hareuveni, Free Jazz Blog